Spinors and mass on weighted manifolds: Appendix

 Using $r$, the weighted $C^k$ space $C^k_{\beta}(M)$ is defined for $\beta\in \R$ as the set of $C^k$ functions $u$ on $M$ for which the norm

 is finite.
 The weighted H\"older space $C^{k,\alpha}_{\beta}(M)$ is defined for $\alpha \in (0,1)$ as the set of $u\in C^k_{\beta}(M)$ for which the norm

-is finite.
-These definitions of weighted H\"older spaces coincide with those of \cite[\S 9]{LP}.
+is finite.\footnote{The meaning of ``weighted'' in ``weighted H\"older spaces'' is distinct from its meaning in ``weighted manifolds.''} These definitions of weighted H\"older spaces coincide with those of \cite[\S 9]{LP}.
 In particular, the index $\beta$ denotes the {\it order of growth}: functions in $C^{k,\alpha}_{\beta}(M)$ grow at most like $r^{\beta}$.
 Note that the definitions of the weighted function spaces depend on the ``distance function'' $r$, and thereby on the choice of asymptotic coordinates.
 However, it is easy to see that $r$ is uniformly equivalent to the geodesic distance from an arbitrary fixed point in $M$ as $r\to \infty$, hence all choices of $r$ define equivalent norms.
 For the remainder of this appendix, fix $\alpha\in (0,1)$.